-I'm a SAHM to three crazy boybarians and have been married to my sweetie for eighteen years.
+I'm a SAHM to three crazy boybarians and have been married to my sweetie for nineteen years.
 We homeschool, in part for the ever-present opportunities to blow things up in the name of education, and I write on occasion for money.

 My work can be seen in Memory Makers, Scrapbooks Etc., Family Fun, Home Education, ScrapStreet, Scrapbook News & Review, Art Journey Journal and A Card a Day by Paper Crafts magazine.

 I made this for a dear friend whose husband will soon be deployed.

 When I think of the strength army wives must have to manage raising their kids alone while worrying about the person they love most in the world it just breaks my heart.
 I hate being without my husband for even a day and I'm sure they do to.
 But they're willing to, for the greater good.

 It's a level of sacrifice that I am humbled and speechless in the face of.

 I tried to capture the carefree sweetness and beauty of my friend and hope that this gift let's her know how much we value the incredible sacrifice her family is making.

 Love you guys, and I'll be praying for you every single day!